neilellis/coding-with-gpt-4/README.md

 adjust it.
 Test the code.
 Realise we're doing it the wrong way, or a library is rubbish, try another way of coding the same problem, etc.

-This trial and error approach can be simulated using Langchain and a ReAct loop.
+This trial and error approach can be simulated using [LangChain](https://github.com/hwchase17/langchain) and a ReAct loop.

 This looks like: